Run a Jenkins server on Azure

 Virtual network.
 A virtual network connects Azure resources to each other and provides logical isolation.
 In this architecture, the Jenkins server runs in a virtual network.

 Subnets.
-The Jenkins server is isolated in a subnet to make it easier to manage and segregate network traffic without impacting performance.
+The Jenkins server is isolated in a subnet to make it easier to manage and segregate network traffic without affecting performance.

-NSGs.
-Use network security groups (NSGs) to restrict network traffic from the Internet to the subnet of a virtual network.
+Network security groups.
+Use network security groups to restrict network traffic from the Internet to the subnet of a virtual network.

 Managed disks.
 A managed disk is a persistent virtual hard disk (VHD) used for application storage and also to maintain the state of the Jenkins server and provide disaster recovery.
 Data disks are stored in Azure Storage.
 For high performance, premium storage is recommended.